eclipse-leda/leda-distro/resources/runners/qemuarm64/readme.txt

-Quickstart Image for QEMU ARM-64 Bit
+Eclipse Leda - Quickstart Image for QEMU ARM-64 Bit

 Usage
-- Install qemu-system-aarch64
+- Install qemu-system-arm
-- Set up TAP Networking, see https://en.wikibooks.org/wiki/QEMU/Networking
-- Start the image (requires sudo)
+- Start the image by executing the script:

     ./run-leda.sh